jiko-technologies/docs/oauth/getting-started.md

 2. Redirect URI - where to redirect after authentication flow is finished
 3. Name of OAuth client - Will be displayed on the consent screen

+You will receive

+1. client_id - a public identifier for your oauth client to send with your authentication requests
+2. client_secret - a secret key that is used when exchanging an authorization code for an access token

 Next: See [Authorization code flow](authorization-code-flow.md)